Skip to content

 • Type hostname at the shell prompt and then hit return

-• Did you get dssg-primary?
+• Did you get mrpzdssgadmin01?

 • If so, you're all set!
 Put a green post-it on the back of your monitor!